karan435/delta-demo/README.md

 # delta-demo
-This Is a Demo For Git and Github Class
+This Is a Demo For Git and Github Class.